• Skip to primary navigation

 Ingredients for Smoked Armadillo Eggs

-• Jalapeno Peppers – I prefer larger ones so I can stuff them with more cream cheese.
+• Jalapeño peppers – I prefer larger ones so I can stuff them with more cream cheese.
 If you do use smaller ones you might have some leftover cream cheese and the layer of sausage meat will be thicker.
-You can always grab a few extra jalapenos and make more if they are smaller.
+You can always grab a few extra jalapeños and make more if they are smaller.

 • Bacon – We like a thick sliced bacon so it doesn’t tear while wrapping the egg.

-• Garlic Powder – Adds a little extra flavor.
+• Garlic powder – Adds a little extra flavor.

 Man pouring Kingsford Classic Wood Pellets into hopper of smoker